SPIRITUAL ADVISORS SERVING NORTHEASTERN UNIVERSITY:

-Kaitlin Ho, Intervarsity Multi-Ethnic Chrstian Fellowship Spiritual Advisor
+Kaitlin Ho, Intervarsity Multi-Ethnic Christian Fellowship Spiritual Advisor

 Beau Latif Scurich and Naila Baloch, Muslim Spiritual Advisors

 Beau Latif Scurich completed his undergraduate studies from the University of Washington with a Bachelor of Arts degree in Near Easter Studies with a focus on Islamic Studies and Arabic.
-He is also a graduate of the University of Spiritual Healing and Sufism: a three year Islamic ministry program based in Northern California.
+He has studied at the University of Spiritual Healing and Sufism: a three year Islamic ministry program based in Northern California.
 Beau has also spent years studying Islam traditionally with different scholars, including two years of intensive study in Jordan and Morocco.
-Beau has been a public speaker, leader and educator on Islamic issues in several communities.
+Beau has been a popular public speaker, leader and educator on Islamic issues in several communities.

 The Rev. Judith L. Stuart, Episcopal Spiritual Advisor